Version 6 – DATE: 24.07.2017

 • There is no obligation to take part in interviews and if you chose not to do so this will not affect your participation in the rest of the study.

-• The information that we gather from interviews will be used to help us design a larger study in order to assess whether metacognitive therapy is effective in helping patients to cope more effectively with distressing thoughts and feelings.
+• The information that we gather from interviews will be used to help us to assess whether metacognitive therapy is effective in helping patients to cope more effectively with distressing thoughts and feelings.

-Relevant sections of your medical notes and data collected during the study may be looked at by individuals from the University of Manchester, from Manchester Mental Health and Social Care Trust (MHSC), relevant staff at the hospital where you are receiving cardiac treatment and The MAHSC CTU where it is relevant to your taking part in this research.
+Relevant sections of your medical notes and data collected during the study may be looked at by individuals from the University of Manchester, from Greater Manchester Manchester Mental Health Foundation Trust (GMMH), relevant staff at the hospital where you are receiving cardiac treatment and The MAHSC CTU where it is relevant to your taking part in this research.
 Questionnaire data will be anonymised and pseudonyms used in interview data.
-If you consent, relevant health status information may also be collected from the Health and Social Care Information Centre, The Office for National Statistics and other central UK NHS bodies.
+If you consent, your name and date of birth will be sent to the Health and Social Care Information Centre (HSCIC).
+In the event of your death the HSCIC will then supply the research team with the date of death on behalf of the Office for National Statistics.
+All data we obtain will be securely stored for 15 years in accordance with NHS policy.

 All information collected during this study will be kept confidential in accordance with NHS Data Protection guidelines.
 Identifying information will be anonymised.
 Confidentiality will only be breached if you disclose to us information which may indicate harm to yourself or others.
 We will take every opportunity to discuss any possible breaches of confidentiality with you prior to informing any appropriate agencies e.g. cardiac service staff, GP or A&E services.